johnend/johnend/README.md

 web apps for FanDuel.
 I am obsessed with optimising my NeoVim config and terminal productivity.

-I prefer working on either Mac or Linux.
+I use Mac or Linux and do as much as I can in the terminal and with NeoVim.

 ### 🚀 Featured